chukwudibarrah/ip-address-tracker/README.md

 Users should be able to:

+- Input field is cleared after each search
 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page
 - See their own IP address on the map on the initial page load